Dancing Rabbit Ecovillage’s Local Currency

 Due primarily to its ease of use, the ELM has become the preferred currency in our immediate local area.
 In fact, as of September 3, 2014, the ELM System had just under $100,000 worth of currency in circulation, with an average of about $75,000 worth of monthly transactions flowing through the system over the previous 6 months.
 This is a significant accomplishment for an alternative currency that is used by approximately 70 individuals and 30 businesses, nonprofits, co-ops, and community groups in rural northeast Missouri.

-The ELM system is a modified version of a LETS (Local Exchange Trading System), a general term for locally-initiated, democratically-organized, not-for-profit community enterprises that provide a community information service and record transactions of members exchanging goods and services.
+The ELM system is a modified version of a LETS (Local Exchange Trading System), a term for locally-initiated, democratically-organized, not-for-profit community enterprises that provide a community information service and record transactions of members exchanging goods and services.

-How the ELM System Works
+How does the ELM System work?

-People can use the local currency to pay all of their living expenses as well as many luxuries.
+People can use our local currency to pay for all of their living expenses as well as many luxuries.
 Housing, transportation, food, telephone, laundry, photocopies, beer, coffee, showers, massages and much more are all available from ELM-accepting businesses and co-ops.